chanster/tracecat-custom-integrations/README.md

-# Remote Registry Template
+# Custom Registry Template

-This repository is a template for creating a remote registry for Tracecat.
+This repository is a template for creating a custom registry for Tracecat.

 ## Getting Started